 Statistics on young people neither in employment nor in education or training

 This article presents an overview of European Union (EU) statistics related to young people neither in employment nor in education or training (NEET).
-It provides information on the transition from education to work and focuses on the number of young people who find themselves disengaged from both education and the labour market.
+It sheds light on young people aged 20 to 34, where they gradually start leaving school behind, make their transition in the labour market and often are starting their own families.
+It provides information on the transition from education to work and focuses on the number of young adults who find themselves disengaged from both education and the labour market.

 As one of a set of statistical articles forming part of an online publication on education and training, this article provides a complement to information on early leavers from education and training, as well as employment rates of recent graduates and participation of young people in education and the labour market.

 One of the most important decisions in life concerns the choice of when to make the move from education to the world of work.
 This transition is illustrated in Figure 1 by showing both the employment and the education and training status for young people between 15 and 34 by 5-year age groups.